What is share trading and how does it work?

 What is the stock market?

-Also called a stock exchange, a stock market is the place where investors trade shares.
+Also called a stock exchange, a stock market is where investors trade shares in companies.
 Australia is home to a number of exchanges.
-Stocks in the biggest companies in Australia and the world are traded on the Australian Securities Exchange (ASX) and CHI-X. You can also trade on international exchanges such as the New York Stock Exchange (NYSE).
+Stocks in the biggest companies in Australia are traded on the Australian Securities Exchange (ASX) however there are two smaller exchanges known as the CHI-X and the National Stock Exchange of Australia (NSX).

 How can you make a profit from share trading?

-The most common way to make money from share trading.
-This is simply when you sell shares for more than you paid.
+This is the most common way to make money from share trading.
+This is simply where you sell shares for more than you paid and get a profit.

 A share can be fully franked.
 This is a term to describe when a company has already paid tax on your dividends.
 You can use franking credits to reduce the tax you pay on other income.